Administrative monetary penalty

-An Administrative Monetary Penalty is a civil penalty imposed by a regulator for a contravention of an Act, regulation or by-law.
+An administrative monetary penalty (AMP) is a civil penalty imposed by a regulator for a contravention of an act, regulation or by-law.
 It is issued upon discovery of an unlawful event, and is due and payable subject only to any rights of review that may be available under the AMP's implementing scheme.
 It is regulatory in nature, rather than criminal, and is intended to secure compliance with a regulatory scheme, and it can be employed with the use of other administrative sanctions, such as demerit points and license suspensions.

 Nature

 AMPs differ from ordinary fines, such as those for parking tickets, in that, under the relevant legislation: